 - ½ cup of cooked vegetables or 1 cup of raw vegetables.
 This includes beets, broccoli, cabbage, cauliflower, cucumber, mushrooms, tomatoes, and zucchini

 How do I use carbohydrate counting to plan meals?

-- Granola bar snack example: Your meal plan allows you to have 30 g of carbohydrate for a snack.
-To figure out the amount of carbohydrate for this snack, multiply the number of servings by the total carbohydrate amount listed on the food label.
+- Granola bar snack example: Your meal plan allows you to have 2 carbohydrate servings (30 grams) of carbohydrate for a snack.
 You plan to eat 1 package of granola bars, which contains 2 bars.
 According to the food label, the serving size of food in this package is 1 bar.
-Each serving (1 bar) contains 25 grams of carbohydrate (total carbohydrate amount listed on food label).
+Each serving (1 bar) contains 25 grams of carbohydrate.
 The total amount of carbohydrate in this package of granola bars would be 50 g.
 Based on your meal plan, you should eat only 1 bar.